 Give the same brief, background information and time to each agency.
 And, involve the decisions makers in the decision making process including pitch meetings and presentations.

 While we started by explaining the importance of clear objectives, don’t be afraid to reassess these once an agency is appointed.

-You may well be challenged on whether you have set the right goals – often an agency will help to shape the brief as part of the project process using their insight and experience of what will deliver the best results for your business.
+You may well be challenged on whether you have set the right goals, vision and mission – often an agency will help to shape the brief as part of the project process using their insight and experience of what will deliver the best results for your business.